vimal0777/dbt_snowflake_looker/README.md

 ### DBT
-- Transformed raw data to structured data in Snowflake Datawarehouse ready for analysis.
+- Transformed raw data to structured data in Snowflake Data warehouse.
+- Modelling Data in Snowflake Ready for Analysis

 ### Looker:
 - Structured data is integrated into Looker for Analysis.